tahczeban/CANADIAN_REAL_ESTATE_PRICES/README.md

   -	Limitations:

-    -	Only can continuous numerical can be counted in data.
+    -	Only can continuous numerical can be counted in data
-    -   We can not measure accuracy for 2020 price because we don't have the 2020 actual data to refer to.
+    -   We can not measure accuracy for 2020 price because we don't have the 2020 actual data to refer to/BC has low accuracy
-    -   The model can only show the effects of selected features and cannot analyze factors that were not 	  selected.
+    -   The model can only show the effects of selected features and cannot analyze factors that were no selected

   -	Benefits:

-    -	We can train and test the model to predict the future house price.
+    -	We can train and test the model to predict the future house price
-    -   We can used the 2018 and 2019 original values to the dataset to calculate the accurancy.
+    -   We can used the 2018 and 2019 original values to the dataset to calculate the accurancy
-    -   Clearly demonstrate which factors have the greatest impact on house prices in each province.
+    -   Clearly demonstrate which factors have the greatest impact on house prices in each province

 **5) DASHBOARD:**